 When it comes to San Francisco, we’re both not the person to ask.
 We’ve both been there at different times in our lives (long before we met on Instagram) but it’s been so long that we don’t remember a whole lot even though we played tourist and loved the city!

 So, we asked our good buddy Greg to bring you his thoughts about insider travel tips for San Francisco.
 Eric met Greg in Prague in 2015 while travelling and they’ve been connected ever since!
 As a Bay Area Native, Greg knows a thing or two about the city and is a fantastic resource for your next trip.
 He brings you his San Francisco local favourites from awesome views to cafes and hikes!
 So, take it away, Greg!

 Whether you decide to stay for one day or for two weeks, San Francisco will keep you busy!
-This metropolitan area is packed full of different cultures and experiences that create the charm that we have come to know and love today.
+This metropolitan area is packed full of things to do, different cultures and experiences that create the charm that we have come to know and love today.
 The beauty of a city like San Francisco is that there is always something new to experience or do!
 So don’t let this stifle you from trying new things, but guide you to creating your own experiences.

 Exploring will always have its challenges, like avoiding tourist traps but still feeling like you got to see the landmarks that often define a city like this.
 Below you will find my top 5 favorite things to do in San Francisco.
 This list is ever-changing and will give you a glimpse into the many things this city has to offer!

 By far one of the most iconic bridges in California, and maybe even the US, the Golden Gate Bridge is worth a visit!
 Originally opened to the public in 1937, this bridge spans 4,200 ft and stands 746 ft tall.
 Make sure you’re wearing comfortable shoes or hop on a bike, crossing there and back will clock in at about 1.5 miles.